9 types of business loans

 3. Merchant cash advance

-A merchant cash advance (MCA) is a short-term funding option offered by online lenders, such as PayPal.
-The amount you receive is based on your credit card sales rather than your business’s credit score or total revenue.
+A merchant cash advance (MCA) is a short-term business loan option offered by online lenders.
+The amount you receive is based on your credit or debit card sales rather than your business’s credit score or total revenue.
 Like invoice factoring and invoice financing, you receive a lump sum to cover issues with cash flow.
 Then, you repay it with a percentage of daily credit card sales.
+For example, PayPal offers a working capital loan that allows you to repay with each PayPal sale you make.

 A merchant cash advance company charges a factor rate instead of interest, and the fees are significant.
 MCAs are easy to access, have short terms and are designed for businesses that lack other funding options.
 But the high fees mean you may take on more debt than your business can handle.
 Before you borrow, exhaust all other funding options.